gsoosk/IntrodutionToMotors/README.md

 # Real-Time Embeded System Computer Assignment 1
-This computer assignment is an introduction to motors in arduino which contains of arduino code and proteus simulation It has three main parts :
+This computer assignment is an introduction to motors in arduino which contains of arduino code and proteus simulation.

+It has three main parts :

 1. `DC Motor`